how to decoupage fabric

 decoupage projects

 Have you wondered how to seal decoupage?
-Well, the entire painted vanity, as well as the decoupaged drawers, are all sealed using a clear protective sealer.
+Well, the entire painted vanity, as well as the decoupaged drawers, are all sealed using a clear protective sealer top coat.

 Click here to Pin this post for later.